sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/02_classification.md

 Now, we take a look at the accuracies of each individual class.
 We first classify the testing points and then extract the error matrix, for which we just provide the property names of the "true" and "predicted" values (which are the original extracted LULC values and the LULC values predicted by the model).
 We print the error matrix and the lists of user's and producer's accuracies, but we do **not** print the overall accuracy.
 This simple way to calculate accuracy, where we divide the number of correctly classified points by the total number of points, is **not appropriate** here because our original sample was a stratified random sample.
 We need to do a weighted accuracy assessment, where we weight the class accuracies based on their predicted areas, and then aggregate them.
 We will do this separately in a spreadsheet.

-*Resource:* For some background on accuracy assessment and user's and producer's accuracy, you can go to the Accuracy Assessment page of this website.
+*Resource:* For some background on accuracy assessment and user's and producer's accuracy, you can go to the [Accuracy Assessment page](https://sig-gis.github.io/Liberia_NSC_ForestMonitoringTraining/10_accuracy) in this website.
-<font color = red> insert correct link to SAR resources </font>

 ```javascript
 // //////////////////////////////////////////////////////////////////////////////////////////